 Finger-to-hair contact conjures up oils, so pulling your hair back is especially important because it eliminates the possibility of being able to run your fingers through it.

 Rinse With Apple Cider Vinegar

 Allison Friedman, the senior stylist at the Warren-Tricomi Salon at the Grove in Shrewsbury, New Jersey suggests only applying one styling product to the scalp and only if you have flat hair that needs a boost of volume.
 "The only product you ever want to put on your roots when your hair is damp is a mousse or a root lifter before blow-drying."
-We like Living Proof Full Thickening Mousse ($28) because it gives the hair great hold without coating the strands with a sticky residue or weighing them down over time.
+We like Living Proof Full Thickening Mousse because it gives the hair great hold without coating the strands with a sticky residue or weighing them down over time.

-Though it's best to limit your product use when "training" your hair, if you feel like you're experiencing buildup over time, use a clarifying shampoo every so often to reset your scalp and style when necessary.
+Though it's best to limit your product use when "training" your hair if you feel like you're experiencing buildup over time, use a clarifying shampoo every so often to reset your scalp and style when necessary.
 Gentle shampoos are better for regular use, but a clarifying shampoo works to deep clean your scalp, roots, and strands when your hair starts feeling heavy or bogged down.

 Take a Supplement

 "Your hair, skin, and nails are a direct reflection of what you put into your body.
 Supplements are a great way to achieve shinier, healthier hair," says Polko.
 We should add that hair supplements are not regulated by the FDA, which means you should take their claims with a grain of salt.
 Still, some people experience good results from taking hair supplements, so if you're interested in giving them a go, try one designed to manage a greasy scalp.
 Polko is a fan of Nutrafol, which is "rich in omega-3s and B vitamins."
 Always consult your doctor before adding any supplement to your diet.